Mahasweta-usc/NLP4GOV/README.md

 Semantic clustering and categorizing of dominant actors, resources and activities.
 Helps identify related and frequent activities, levels of regulation, and distribution of power and responsibilities across roles in an institution.

 **Input** : main.csv file where columns contain a policy's "Attribute", "Object", "Deontic" and "Aim" respectively.
 These could be human annotations or outputs from the ABDICO parsing notebook

+**Note: ** If you are using output files from ABDICO_parsing.ipynb, please make sure to change '_Inf' fields in the csv to respective ABDICO component names. <br/>
+E.g. 'Attribute_Inf' or inferred Attribute to "Attribute" only.

 **Output** : Inferred categories (indicated by topic) for Attribute, Object, Deontic and Aim.